-The app market’s evolution seems justified, given the increase of demand for smartphone technology worldwide.
+The app market’s evolution seems justified, given the increase in demand for smartphone technology worldwide.
 As of now, 79% of mobile phone users own a smartphone, and the projection on the chart below posits a steady increase in that number over the next coming years.

-The question is… Which platform should you develop for: Android or iOS?
+The question is… Which platform should you develop for Android or iOS?
 To solve the question, consider the smaller questions first:

 Q: How many Apple and Android devices are currently active worldwide?

 Android takes the lead for its density of active users: Apple announced its milestone of 1 billion active devices four months after Google announced their own 1.4 billion milestone in September of last year.

 Q: How do these numbers impact revenue acquisition from app purchases?